ubaidhz/javascript2804/README.md

     Gulp
 Gulp command on terminal will start watching all files stored under src/js/*.js files and list any errors encountered CTRL + C to stop watching

+#New project installation
+cd into new project.
+Run
+    npm install
+That will install all dependencies listed in package.json file
+    gulp
+Will start gulp and watch files

+#Dependencies for this project
+1. Node.js
+2. Npm